What Is Separation Anxiety? Here’s What You Need To Know

 Diagnosis and Treatment for Separation Anxiety in Children

-Separation anxiety in children can be diagnosed by a child psychiatrist or mental health professional, who will evaluate the child using the appropriate criteria.
-In order to be considered for evaluation, symptoms need to persist consistently for over four weeks.
+Separation anxiety in children can be diagnosed by a child psychiatrist or mental health professional, who will evaluate the child using the appropriate diagnostic criteria.
+In order to be considered for evaluation, symptoms need to persist consistently for at least four weeks.

 If your child is diagnosed with separation anxiety disorder, your mental health professional may involve the child’s school in a treatment plan, recommend family therapy to help parents manage their child’s disorder, enroll the child in cognitive behavioral therapy or in some cases, prescribe medication.

 Diagnosis and Treatment for Separation Anxiety in Adults